aryumka/BigInteger.kt/README.md

 We are always told "Do not reinvent the wheel".

 Still I've created this, which is obviously the opposite of the saying.
-Because I believe sometimes the best way to learn is to build it from a scratch.
+Because I believe sometimes the best way to learn is to build it from scratch.

 BigInteger is designed to handle large integer values that may exceed the range of built-in data types in Kotlin. it basically uses String to deal with values so we don't have to worry about overflows.